maplibre/maplibre.github.io/content/news/2024-12-01-maplibre-newsletter-november-2024/index.md

 draft: false
 ---

-November month has seen a lot of updates from across different proejcts in Maplibre ecosystem.
-From ulitple pre-releases for MapLibre GL JS and to groundbreaking udpates in Maplibre Native, there's a lot to explore.
+November month has seen a lot of updates from across different projects in Maplibre ecosystem.
+From mulitple pre-releases for MapLibre GL JS and to groundbreaking udpates in Maplibre Native, there's a lot to explore.

 In addition, a recent survey shed light on user feedback for flutter Maplibre GL.
 Don't forget to check upcoming map events and join us for the monthly meetings to stay connected with the community.